 Every year during October, the theme park invites kids to dress up in costumes and celebrate “Brick or Treat.”

-Besides getting to explore Legoland’s usual array of rides and attractions, Brick or Treat adds a number of Halloween-themed activities throughout the month of October.
+Besides getting to explore Legoland’s usual array of rides and attractions, Brick or Treat adds a number of Halloween-themed activities throughout October.
 One of the more impressive activities is the Big Build, during which park guests come together to build an enormous Lego Minifigure skeleton.

-The city of Amsterdam has fallen in love with Halloween, celebrating it over a three-day period annually with the Halloween Festival Amsterdam.
+The city of Amsterdam has fallen in love with Halloween, celebrating it over three days with the Halloween Festival Amsterdam.

-There’s so much to do, you’ll be spoiled for choice.
-There’s a costume party, professional make-up workshops, horror movie marathon and ghost walking tours.
+There’s so much to do… A costume party, professional make-up workshops, horror movie marathon and ghost walking tours.